ReDodge/dk-pdf/readme.md

 2. Upload the ZIP file through the 'Plugins > Add New > Upload' screen in your WordPress dashboard
 3. Activate the plugin through the 'Plugins' menu in WordPress

-Or Install Manually and don't forget to install php-gd
+Or Install Manually
+# Don't forget to install php-gd and php-mbstring

 ## == Debug ==